-7. Correspondence 7.1 Only the Chair and Deputy Chair can write official letters (that is to say a letter intended or appearing to be written on behalf of the Authority as a body, as opposed to on behalf of an Individual Member) on behalf of the Authority although generally Officers will handle correspondence of all kinds.
+Only the Chair and Deputy Chair can write official letters on behalf of the Authority (that is to say a letter intended or appearing to be written on behalf of the Authority as a body, as opposed to on behalf of an Individual Member) although generally Officers will handle correspondence of all kinds.
 Members writing official letters on behalf of the Authority must use a style which distinguishes this from the letters written in their personal or political capacities.
 Other Members' letters are written in personal or political capacities.

-7.2 A Member can ask an Officer to keep their correspondence private.
+A Member can ask an Officer to keep their correspondence private.
 If the Officer cannot do this (because they are under an obligation to someone else, or under the Constitution, or because the Authority ought to respond to the issue raised in a different way) they must make this clear straight away.
 Otherwise, the Officer must observe confidentiality.

-Authorised by: MWDA Full Authority Issued by: AV Issue No: 02 7.3 Unless correspondence is private, Officers may copy letters of general interest to the relevant Executive Member or Committee Chair.
+Unless correspondence is private, Officers may copy letters of general interest to the relevant Executive Member or Committee Chair.
 They should always state that they are doing this on the letter itself.
 Officers should never copy Members' correspondence to other Members secretly.

-7.4 Officers should be aware that Members may circulate their letters to the public unless requested not to do so.
+Officers should be aware that Members may circulate their letters to the public unless requested not to do so.

-7.5 If an Officer needs to reproduce and communicate an oral conversation with a Member in written form, he or she will copy the correspondence to the Member concerned as a matter of courtesy.
+If an Officer needs to reproduce and communicate an oral conversation with a Member in written form, he or she will copy the correspondence to the Member concerned as a matter of courtesy.

+Officers should respond to correspondence from Members within 5 working days.

+Reference in this section to correspondence includes all e-mails.

+3.8 Staffing Matters

-7.6 Officers should respond to correspondence from Members within 5 working days.
-7.7 Reference in this section to correspondence includes all e-mails.
-8. Staffing Matters 8.1 Members may be formally involved in staff recruitment, disciplinary and grievance issues as a member of a panel.
+Members may be formally involved in staff recruitment, disciplinary and grievance issues as a member of a panel.
 That apart, Members should not become personally involved in such matters.
 Officers should not raise individual personal issues with Members concerning their jobs.

-8.2 If a Member received a "whistle blowing" disclosure from an employee he or she

-should pass it on in accordance with the Whistle Blowing Policy (Appendix??).
+If a Member received a "whistle blowing" disclosure from an employee he or she should pass it on in accordance with the Whistle Blowing Policy.

-Authorised by: MWDA Full Authority

-Issued by: AV

-Issue No: 02

-9. Authority Property
+3.9 Authority Property

-9.1 Individual Members do not have a general right to visit Authority premises or land

-that is not open to the public.
+Individual Members do not have a general right to visit Authority premises or land that is not open to the public.

-9.2 Members may have a "need to know" what is happening on Authority premises in the same way as they have access to other information.
+Members may have a "need to know" what is happening on Authority premises in the same way as they have access to other information.
 This will entitle them to visit premises for specific purposes such as scrutiny.
 If Members do visit premises, they should normally make themselves known to the person in charge.

-10. Attendance at Meetings.
+3.10 Attendance at Meetings

-10.1 Members may wish Officers to attend public meetings to provide them with support.
-This is subject to the certain principles set out in the Employees Code of Conduct and summarised below:- • Officers cannot become involved in political debate.
+Members may wish Officers to attend public meetings to provide them with support.
+This is subject to the certain principles set out in the Code of Conduct for Employees and summarised below:-

+• Officers cannot become involved in political debate.
 This includes public meetings at which Members are not present.

-• Officers will be able to explain particular proposals and issues but technical Officers are not expected to deal with issues outside their area of knowledge.

-Officers will not normally attend such meetings after the publication of notification of election.
+- Officers will be able to explain particular proposals and issues but technical Officers are not expected to deal with issues outside their area of knowledge. - Officers will not normally attend such meetings after the publication of notification of election. - Attendance will be approved by the Chief Executive or appropriate Director in accordance with corporate guidelines if any are set.

-Attendance will be approved by the Chief Executive or appropriate Director in accordance with corporate guidelines if any are set.
-Authorised by: MWDA Full Authority Issued by: AV Issue No: 02 10.2 Officers may be invited to public meetings by local people or Organisations.
+Officers may be invited to public meetings by local people or organisations.
 If so, they should consider whether any Members, especially Ward Members, should be notified.